What is learning experience design (LXD)?

 Learning Experience Design is a process that puts learners at the centre of all the decisions product teams make in order to make their learning more effective and delightful.

 We developed a practical, learner-centred approach to product design that helps to deliver great learner experiences.
 The result of good LXD is products that delight users and improve the overall effectiveness of their learning.

-The concept of Learner Experience Design (LXD) is at the heart of the work we do with our clients, both in ELT and beyond.
+The concept of Learner Experience Design (LXD) is at the heart of the work we do with our clients, in a wide variety of fields and subject areas.
 As we explained in our post, We need to talk about LX, we believe LXD is about making the best possible use of content, UX, interaction and pedagogy when designing and developing learning products – and doing so should result in more enjoyable and effective learner experiences.

 How did we get here?